Life Hacks for Online Safety

 Is it an online predator?
 Red flags to look for....

-Here are six red flags your child should watch for that could signal an interaction with a predator:
+Here are some of the red flags your child should watch for that could signal an interaction with a predator:

 - Predators ask a lot of personal questions.